-OVERVIEW: This charitable arm of the home improvement chain focuses on public K-12 STEM education and community betterment projects.
+OVERVIEW: This charitable arm of the home improvement chain prioritizes public K-12 STEM education and community betterment projects.
 Most of its funding is allocated to schools and falls in the range of $2,000-$5,000, though larger grants are awarded in select cases.
-Support from Lowe’s has gone to projects like public school facility improvements, technology upgrades and STEM initiatives.
+Lowe’s funds projects like public school facility improvements, technology upgrades, and STEM initiatives.

 PROFILE: Lowe’s Charitable and Educational Foundation is the philanthropic offshoot of Lowe’s home improvement stores.
-As its corporate chairman and CEO, Robert Niblock, stated in an open letter, “Lowe's Foundation is committed to supporting projects that have the greatest impact on our communities and align with our core business—home improvement.”
-Lowe’s is committed to education because, again in the words of Niblock, “We believe education is the cornerstone to building bright futures and stronger communities.”
+According to its corporate chairman and CEO, Robert Niblock, “Lowe's Foundation is committed to supporting projects that have the greatest impact on our communities and align with our core business—home improvement.”
+Again, according to Niblock, Lowe’s commits to education because “We believe education is the cornerstone to building bright futures and stronger communities.”

-Public K-12 STEM education is a major focus the foundation, channeled through its Toolbox for Education program, established in 2006.
-Since its inception, the program has distributed tens of millions of dollars to thousands of schools across the country, and offers "up to $5 million to public schools and public school parent teacher groups - at as many as 1,000 different public schools per school year."
+The foundation supports public K-12 STEM education through its Toolbox for Education program, established in 2006.
+Since its inception, the program has distributed tens of millions of dollars to thousands of schools across the country.
+It offers "up to $5 million to public schools and public school parent teacher groups - at as many as 1,000 different public schools per school year."

-Toolbox for Education giving really does focus on “building” and “improvement” in the vein of the foundation’s corporate parent.
-It has stated "a preference for funding requests that have a permanent impact such as facility enhancement (both indoor and outdoor) as well as landscaping/clean up type projects," and has highlighted its work in STEM in a recent annual report.
+Toolbox for Education grantmaking focuses on “building” and “improvement” in the vein of the foundation’s corporate parent.
+Lowe’s prioritizes "funding requests that have a permanent impact such as facility enhancement (both indoor and outdoor) as well as landscaping/clean up type projects."
 The foundation further states that "projects that encourage parent involvement and build stronger community spirit will be favored."
-Lastly, the foundation has specifically stated an emphasis on efforts "providing the greatest impact," with "basic necessities taking priority."
+Finally, the foundation emphasizes efforts "providing the greatest impact," with "basic necessities taking priority."

-Officially speaking, this can result in support between $2,000 and $100,000.
-More practically in terms of crafting your request, a “large majority” of successful applications fall within $2,000 and $5,000 of need.
+Grants average between $2,000 and $100,000.
+However, a “large majority” of successful applications fall within $2,000 and $5,000.
 The foundation defines “larger projects” as those between $10,000 and $25,000.
 Requests higher than that are “critical need projects,” which are considered on a case-by-case basis.
-The foundation is frank about these large requests, openly stating that they “will be considered, but are seldom awarded.”
+The foundation is frank about these large requests and states that they “will be considered, but are seldom awarded.”

-Like many foundations affiliated with commercial corporate companies, Lowe’s Charitable and Educational Foundation gives its support “in the communities we call home.”
-Fortunately for fundraisers, Lowe’s is ubiquitous across America, having made awards in 49 of 50 states in one recent year.
+Like many foundations affiliated with commercial corporate companies, Lowe’s Charitable and Educational Foundation does its grantmaking “in the communities we call home.”
+Fortunately for fundseekers, Lowe’s is ubiquitous across the US.
 Their store locator is a helpful tool for identifying an outlet in your area.

 Toolbox for Education program grant applications have two cycles each year.
-Before applying, you might want to take some time to review a sample application or to briefly review its "Winner's Circle" list of annual award recipients and the recipients it has highlighted as particularly noteworthy.
+Before applying, new grantseekers will want to take some time to review a sample application or to briefly review its "Winner's Circle" list of annual award recipients and the recipients it has highlighted as particularly noteworthy.

 Lowe’s also gives special consideration to the Lake Norman area and the North Wilkesboro area of North Carolina, where the corporation houses its two biggest customer support centers.